Fridinho/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 2. In the following code, do a and b point to the same object?
 Answer with Yes or No.

 3. In the following code, do a and b point to the same object?
 Answer with Yes or No.

+4. In the following code, do a and b point to the same object?
+Answer with Yes or No.

+5. In the following code, do a and b point to the same object?
+Answer with Yes or No.

+6. What do these 3 lines print?

+7. What do these 3 lines print?

+8. What do these 3 lines print?

+9. What do these 3 lines print?

+10. What do these 3 lines print?

+11. What do these 3 lines print?

+12. What do these 3 lines print?

+13. What do these 3 lines print?

+14. What does this script print?

+15. What does this script print?

+16. What does this script print?

+17. What does this script print?

+18. What does this script print?

+19. Write a function def copy_list(l): that returns a copy of a list.
+The input list can contain any type of objects
+Your file should be maximum 3-line long (no documentation needed) You are not allowed to import any module

+20. Is a a tuple?
+Answer with Yes or No

+21. Is a a tuple?
+Answer with Yes or No.

+22. Is a a tuple?
+Answer with Yes or No.

+23. Is a a tuple?
+Answer with Yes or No.

+24. What does this script print?

+25. Score: 0.0% (Checks completed: 0.0%

+26. What does this script print?

+27. Will the last line of this script print 139926795932424?
+Answer with Yes or No.

+28. Will the last line of this script print 139926795932424?
+Answer with Yes or No.

+29. Write a function magic_string() that returns a string “BestSchool” n times the number of the iteration (see code):
+Format: see example
+Your file should be maximum 4-line long (no documentation needed) You are not allowed to import any module

+30. Write a class LockedClass with no class or object attribute, that prevents the user from dynamically creating new instance attributes, except if the new instance attribute is called first_name.
+You are not allowed to import any module

+31. Assuming we are using a CPython implementation of Python3 with default options/configuration:
+How many int objects are created by the execution of the first line of the script?
+(103-line1.txt) How many int objects are created by the execution of the second line of the script (103-line2.txt)

+32. Assuming we are using a CPython implementation of Python3 with default options/configuration:
+How many int objects are created by the execution of the first line of the script?
+(104-line1.txt) How many int objects are created by the execution of the second line of the script (104-line2.txt) After the execution of line 3, is the int object pointed by a deleted?
+Answer with Yes or No (104-line3.txt) After the execution of line 4, is the int object pointed by b deleted?
+Answer with Yes or No (104-line4.txt) How many int objects are created by the execution of the last line of the script (104-line5.txt)

+33. Assuming we are using a CPython implementation of Python3 with default options/configuration:
+Before the execution of line 2 (print("Love")), how many int objects have been created and are still in memory?
+(105-line1.txt)
+Why? (optional blog post :))
+Hint: NSMALLPOSINTS, NSMALLNEGINTS

+34. Assuming we are using a CPython implementation of Python3 with default options/configuration (For answers with numbers use integers, don’t spell out the word):
+How many string objects are created by the execution of the first line of the script?
+(106-line1.txt) How many string objects are created by the execution of the second line of the script (106-line2.txt) After the execution of line 3, is the string object pointed by a deleted?
+Answer with Yes or No (106-line3.txt) After the execution of line 4, is the string object pointed by b deleted?
+Answer with Yes or No (106-line4.txt) How many string objects are created by the execution of the last line of the script (106-line5.txt)